Elliptic dimers on minimal graphs and genus 1 Harnack curves: Generalities

 A map~$\mapalpha\colon\T\to\RR/\pi\ZZ$ defines a minimal immersion if it respects some natural cyclic order on~$\T$, whose definition we now recall, see also~\cite[Section 2.3]{BCdT:immersion}.
 Let us assume that~$\Gs$ is a minimal graph.
 We say that two oriented train-tracks are \emph{parallel} (resp. \emph{anti-parallel}) if they are disjoint and there exists a topological disc that they cross in the same direction (resp.\@ in opposite directions).
 Consider a triple of oriented train-tracks~$(T_1,T_2,T_3)$ of~$\Gs$, pairwise non-parallel.
 If two of these train-tracks intersect infinitely often, then they do so in opposite directions: replace this pair of train-tracks by anti-parallel disjoint oriented curves.
 We are now left with three bi-infinite oriented planar curves that intersect a finite number of times.
 Consider a compact disk~$B$ outside of which they do not meet, and order~$(T_1,T_2,T_3)$ cyclically according to the outgoing points of the corresponding oriented curves in the circle~$\partial B$.
 A choice was made when replacing anti-parallel train-tracks by disjoint curves, but the resulting (partial) cyclic order on~$\T$ is easily seen not to depend on this choice.
 Note that when~$\Gs$ is~$\mathbb{Z}^2$-periodic, this cyclic order is the same as the natural cyclic order defined via the homology classes of the projections of the train-tracks onto~$\Gs/\mathbb{Z}^2$, see Section~\ref{sec:periodic}.

 Following~\cite{BCdT:immersion}, we denote by~$X_\Gs$ the set of half-angle maps~$\mapalpha\colon\T\to\RR/\pi\ZZ$ that are monotone with respect to the cyclic orders on~$\T$ and~$\RR/\pi\ZZ$, and that map pairs of intersecting or anti-parallel train-tracks to distinct angles.
-One of the main results of~\cite{BCdT:immersion} can now be stated as follows: a planar bipartite graph~$\Gs$ admits a minimal immersion if and only if~$\Gs$ is minimal; in such a case, the space of minimal immersions contains~$X_\Gs$, and coincides with it in the~$\mathbb{Z}^2$-periodic case.
+One of the main results of~\cite{BCdT:immersion} can now be stated as follows: a planar bipartite graph~$\Gs$ admits a minimal immersion if and only if~$\Gs$ is minimal; in such a case, the space of minimal immersions contains~$X_\Gs$, and coincides with it in the~$\mathbb{Z}^2$-periodic case. {A piece of a minimal immersion is shown in Figure~\ref{fig:folded_rhombus}.}